clarafy/design-algorithm-selection/README.md

-# Density Ratio Estimation
+# Design algorithm selection
 Repo accompanying the ICML 2025 submission "Reliable algorithm selection for machine learning-guided design".

-See gb1-demo.ipynb for how to reproduce the algorithm selection experiments for designing protein GB1.
+See gb1-demo.ipynb for how to reproduce the algorithm selection experiments for designing protein GB1 (Fig. 3 in the main text).
 Descriptions of other files are as follows:
 - `gb1.py`: main functions for GB1 experiments
 - `utils.py`: utilities and other methods (GMMForecasts, CalibratedForecasts, and conformal prediction methods)
 - `models.py`: classes for predictive models